afHttpClientExt icon

 Authentication

-HTTP Client Ext comes with default implementations of BASIC, BEARER, DIGEST, Project Haystack SCRAM, and custom header, query, and path authentication schemes.
+HTTP Client Ext comes with default implementations of BASIC, BEARER, DIGEST, Project Haystack SCRAM, and custom header, query, path, and cert authentication schemes.
 To use them, call afHttpAuth() at the start of your session and the authentication mechanism will be played out on the next HTTP request.

 Authentication mechanisms cache their values and re-use them in calls to the same domain, so they only need to be set the once at the start of the current session.